Reviewable/Reviewable/docs/accountsettings.md

 * `{{path}}`: the full path to the file (does not start with /).
 * `{{sha}}`: the commit sha of the latest revision in this review.
 * `{{line}}:` the line number in the latest revision of the file that best represents the original context in which the comment was made.
 * `{{viewLine}}`: the line number in the revision in which the discussion currently appears.
 This is the number that appears in the top-right corner of the discussion.
+Not available for code blocks.

 Typically, you'll want to edit and load the latest version of the file into the editor, so you probably want to use `{{line}}` rather than `{{viewLine}}`.
 If you need any other variables for your template, please let us know.